ZrrSkywalker/MathVerse/README.md

 ## 📌 ToDo

-- Coming soon: *CoT Evaluation results*, evaluation tools, and the entire MathVerse dataset
+- Coming soon: *CoT Evaluation results & tools*, and the full MathVerse dataset

 ## 👀 About MathVerse